derniercri/jquery-ajax-jstorage-cache/README.md

 		}
 	});

-On your AJAX request you got 3 new parameters :
+On your AJAX request you got 4 new parameters :

 * cacheJStorage
 	* Turn cacheJStorage on/off
 	* Default: false
+* cacheTTL
+	* Invalid cache after a certain time
+	* In minutes
+	* Deault: none ( persistant in cache )
 * cacheKey
 	* CacheKey is the key that will be used to store the response in jStorage.
 It allow you to delete your cache easily with the jStorage.removeKey() function.
 	* Default: URL + TYPE(GET/POST) + DATA